Trusted by 100,000+ organizations globally

 Research indicates that the adoption of RFID and EAS tag tracking systems in commercial environments may reduce shoplifting incidents by as much as 75%, with one major retailer claiming RFID tags helped their loss prevention teams reduce inventory shrinkage by 55%.

-The US-based grocery retailer Meijer utilizes intelligent POS systems to streamline existing inventory management and loss prevention operations.
+The U.S.-based grocery retailer Meijer utilizes intelligent POS systems to streamline existing inventory management and loss prevention operations.
 These POS solutions are designed to improve inventory accuracy and assist security teams in identifying suspicious activity by automatically highlighting transactions that don’t correlate with expected shopping behaviors.

 Inventory shrinkage and profit loss are major issues that impact the operations of small and large businesses across most sectors.
 However, effectively combating these issues can be difficult due to the vast array of internal and external factors that can contribute to profit loss.